Aguiar28D/replication-labor/REPLICATION.md

 ### Reason for incomplete reproducibility

-> INSTRUCTIONS: mark the reasons here why full reproduciblity was not achieved, and enter this information in JIRA

 - [ ] `Discrepancy in output` (either figures or numbers in tables or text differ)
 - [ ] `Bugs in code`  that  were fixable by the replicator (but should be fixed in the final deposit)
 - [ ] `Code missing`, in particular if it  prevented the replicator from completing the reproducibility check